kpidiba/JAVASCRIPT/angular/README.md

 }
 ```

+### ngOnInit vs ngAfterViewInit

+1. `ngOnInit`:

+   - The `ngOnInit` lifecycle hook is called once when the component is initialized after its constructor.
+It is commonly used to perform component initialization tasks.
+   - This hook is useful for initializing component properties, making API calls to fetch initial data, subscribing to observables, and setting up the component's initial state.
+   - At the time `ngOnInit` is called, the component's inputs and properties are available, but the view (DOM) may not have been rendered yet.

+2. `ngAfterViewInit`:

+   - The `ngAfterViewInit` lifecycle hook is called after the component's view (DOM) has been fully initialized and rendered.
+   - This hook is useful when you need to access and manipulate the DOM elements or perform any tasks that require the view to be fully rendered.
+   - It is commonly used for interacting with child components, manipulating the view's rendered elements, setting up third-party libraries that require access to the DOM, or initializing plugins.
+   - It is important to note that `ngAfterViewInit` is not called for components that are not part of the current view hierarchy (e.g., components within *ngIf or *ngFor blocks that are not currently rendered).

+In summary, `ngOnInit` is called once during component initialization and is typically used for component initialization tasks, while `ngAfterViewInit` is called after the component's view is fully rendered and is often used for manipulating the DOM or interacting with child components.

 ### ANGULAR SERVICES

 we use angular services to share data among components whether there is relationship between components or not ....